IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 > "spline interpolation" can be shortened to `spline_interpolation`, `spline_interpolate`, `spline_interp`, `spline`, but not to `splineint` ("int" could mean integration, integer, etc. - too much ambiguity, even in the clear context of a computational code).
 This is in contrast to `get_argument()` where `getarg()` is perfectly clean and clear.

+ - On the other hand, the [Google's Python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) recommands avoiding abbreviations.
+A perfect coding style probably does not exist.
+Rather, it is a matter of making sensible choices and using these choices consistently throughout your code.

  - Follow the conventions used by the community.
 For example, in Python, CamelCase is used for names of classes while functions, variables, and class instances use lower-case names, with underscores when necessary.

+ - If you contribute code to a project, follow the project's own coding guidelines, not your own!

+:brain: :pencil: Practice exercice: :pencil: :brain: Look at the code you have written so far for you internship.
+Are there any poorly named variables or functions?
+If yes, fix it now!

 ## Comments and docstrings